 The EOS 77D is a very capable DSLR.
 It does a lot of things well: image quality is very good, while the Live View performance is the best we’ve seen in a DSLR.
-There’s also the polished touchscreen controls, helpful interface and decent 45-point AF system.
+There’s also polished touchscreen controls, a helpful interface, and a decent 45-point AF system.
 However, there’s no 4K video capture, the viewfinder offers only 95% coverage (and it’s a cheaper pentamirror design as opposed to pentaprism) and the plasticky finish doesn’t quite chime with the price right now.

 the EOS 77D risks being caught in a kind of no man’s land – if you want an entry-level DSLR the Canon EOS 800D – or even one of Canon’s older but still current models – might be the one to go for, while those looking for something more advanced should spend the extra to get the EOS 80D.